Doctors monitoring Trump's lungs, giving steroid to fight COVID-19

 DEXAMETHASONE STEROID TREATMENT

-Doctors said the president had a high fever on Friday morning but has not run a fever since Friday.
+Doctors said the president had a high fever on Friday morning but had not run a fever since Friday.

 Dr. Brian Garibaldi said Trump was given the steroid dexamethasone in response to “transient low oxygen levels.”